-In case of NRIs, though Section 115E provides for a beneficial rate of 20% plus applicable surcharge and cess in case of interest income from specified assets (which include debentures issued by Companies), there is a controversy around applying the beneficial rate since the specified asset would have to be acquired /subscribed / purchased in foreign currency.
+In case of NRIs, though Section 115E provides for a beneficial rate of 20% (plus applicable surcharge and cess) on certain income.
+In case of interest income from specified assets (which include debentures issued by companies), there is a controversy around applying the beneficial rate since the specified asset would have to be acquired /subscribed / purchased in foreign currency.
 However, in this case, the investment in the specified asset, i.e. debentures issued by Companies would be in Indian currency only.
-Accordingly, the higher rates of 35.88% (thirty five point eighty eight percent) has been considered on a conservative basis in case of non-resident individuals
+Accordingly, the applicable MMR has been considered on a conservative basis in case of non-resident individuals.